alexei-lexx/rmodel/README.md

 }
 ```

-We need a rather complicated factory to build such object.
-Here is the example how we can map nested embedded documents with SimpleFactory.
+We need a rather complicated mapper to build such object.
+Here is the example how we can map nested embedded documents with SimpleMapper.

 ```ruby
 Owner = Struct.new(:id, :first_name, :last_name)